AM505/1000WordsSite/README.md

-# 1000WordsSite
+=        # 1000WordsSite
-Site to show the first 1000 words in a few languages
+S+*-ite to show the first 1000 words in a few languages
 ## User Experience (UX)

 -   ### User stories